-Israel is a country of immense natural beauty, world-class culture, rich history and amazing people.
-With dramatic landscapes, countless cultural flavors and sites, Israel is a premier tourist destination.
+Israel is a country of immense natural beauty, world-class culture, rich history, and amazing people.
+Israel is a premier tourist destination with dramatic landscapes, countless cultural flavors, and sites.
 As Israel gets ready to welcome back visitors after two years of COVID restrictions, American Friends of Soroka Medical Center invites you to join its memorable mission to Israel on July 7-14.

-Take a deep dive into the culture, technology and innovations that make up the fabric of Israel on this immersive seven-day trip.
+Take a deep dive into the culture, technology, and innovations that make up the fabric of Israel on this immersive seven-day trip.
 Explore Israel from north to south.
-Starting in Jerusalem, visit the Western Wall, tour hidden gems in the Old City, discover the history of Rehavia, and so much more with a variety of special guests, speakers and entertainers.
-See the Negev from the unique perspective of the Beta Yisrael Ethiopian Community and a local Bedouin village, while experiencing Israeli startup culture with a focus on health and sustainability.
+Starting in Jerusalem, visit the Western Wall, tour hidden gems in the Old City, discover the history of Rehavia, and so much more with a variety of special guests, speakers, and entertainers.
+See the Negev from the unique perspective of the Beta Yisrael Ethiopian Community and a local Bedouin village, while experiencing Israeli startup culture focusing on health and sustainability.
 At the heart of the Negev lies Soroka Medical Center, Israel’s leading medical institution, caring for over a million people from all walks of life.

 “This trip is a wonderful way to join our special Soroka Friends community, learn about the intricacies of the Negev, and see the impact we make on the lives of the people in Israel,” said Board Treasurer Hillel Caplan, who regularly joins the Soroka Mission to Israel with his wife, Joann.
-Hillel and Joann are longtime residents of Teaneck, and are happy to explore the wonders of Israel through AFSMC’s mission.
-Hillel added that “Soroka is a vital institution for Israel with nearly 5,000 employees, who work closely with the community.
+Hillel and Joann are longtime residents of Teaneck and are happy to explore the wonders of Israel through AFSMC’s mission.
+Hillel added, “Soroka is a vital institution for Israel with nearly 5,000 employees working closely with the community.
 Having been involved with Soroka Medical Center and American Friends of Soroka, with multiple visits to the hospital and various opportunities to speak with staff and patients, I deeply appreciate its work and worldwide impact.
 I am thrilled to return to Israel this summer with AFSMC for a trip like no other!”
 Please visit Soroka.org/Mission to register and contact Rachel at 914-725-9070 with any questions.

 **Costs include hotels and all meals, tailored guidance, and all group activities.
-Registration fee includes a $500 donation to American Friends of Soroka Medical Center.
+The registration fee includes a $500 donation to American Friends of Soroka Medical Center.
 Trip extensions are available upon request.
 Dietary laws observed.
 Appropriate for all fitness levels.

 By Rahel Shamailova /